How Many Fiber Connector Types Do You Know?

 FS 400G Networking Soluitons

 To maximize the utilization of the 400G product series, FS offers comprehensive 400G network solutions, such as solutions tailored for upgrading from 100G to high-density 400G data centers.
-These solutions provide diverse and adaptable networking options customized for cloud data centers and AI applications.
+These solutions provide diverse and adaptable networking options customized for cloud data centers.
 They are designed to tackle the continuous increase in data center traffic and the growing need for high-bandwidth solutions in extensive 400G data center networks.

 For more information about FS 400G products, please read FS 400G Product Family Introduction.